flyteorg/flyte/docs/deployment/agents/chatgpt.rst

 You have to set the Databricks token to the Flyte configuration.

-1. Install flyteagent pod using helm
+1. Install flyteagent pod using helm:

 .. code-block::